MS IdentityModel SignedHttpRequest jku Trust Flaw v7.x<7.1.2 / v6.x<6.34.0

 Vulnerability Analysis

 CVE-2024-21643 can be exploited with network access, and requires small amount of user privileges.
-This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.8 out of four.
-The potential impact of an exploit of this vulnerability is considered to be very high.
+This vulnerability is consided to have a high level of attack complexity.
+The potential impact of an exploit of this vulnerability is considered to have a high impact on confidentiality and integrity, and a small impact on availability.

 What is a Code Injection Vulnerability?